65 Best Books for 5 Year Olds To Read in 2023

 Have you ever thought about eating a classmate?
 Penelope Rex is eager to make new friends on the first day of school.
 The only problem is that humans are delicious!

-Read this silly story to find out how Penelope learns to make friends instead of eating them.
+Read this silly story to discover how Penelope learns to make friends instead of eating them.

 See We Don’t Eat Our Classmates here >>